Sitecore/jss/docs/data/routes/docs/nextjs/internationalization/using-i18n/en.md

 }
 ```

+Next.js does not provide anything for localization, only i18n routing.
 To enable localization, the sample app uses the [next-localization](https://github.com/StarpTech/next-localization) library.

 > NOTE: If your app is not multilingual, you can remove `next-localization` and references to it.

-In `src/pages/_app.tsx`, the `App` initializes using `I18nProvider` with the properties:
+In `src/pages/_app.tsx`, the `App` initializes using `I18nProvider` with properties populated in `src/lib/page-props-factory.ts`:
 * `pageProps.locale` - provided by nextjs.
 * `dictionary` - fetched from dictionary service.